3man1992/Virtual-Octagon/README.md

 # Virtual-Octagon
 A virtual environment for the Duan Octagon behavioural assay.
+Agent using visual observations as sensors as well as geospatial knowledge of ports, egocentric positioning and speed.

 Remaining items to do:
 - Add second agent